TseChapman/NoCO2/README.md

 ## Backend

 The NoCO2 app relies on a backend for CO2 emission calculation.
 The backend code is located on a different repository.
-The backend is a C# .NET azure function project that perform emission calculation on user activities, then store data in a MySQL database hosted on AWS RDS.
+The backend is a C# .NET Azure function project that performs emission calculation on user activities, then store data in a MySQL database hosted on AWS RDS.
 For more information, please check https://github.com/luc779/BackEndFunctions